Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 ## Available configuration files:
 - haste_default_config.json: the template to the haste sequence.
 - haste_isotropic_config.json: the template to generate isotropic images of 1.
+- haste_range_config.json: tge tenoakte to the haste sequence without any default values.
+This configuration can be use to simulate image using random parameters within defined range.

 *IMPORTANT NOTES*: default simulation deviates from typical haste sequence as FOV is set to 300x300 instead of 360x360.
 Base resolution and Reconstruction matrix ar set to 250 so that fabian can generate high isotropic 1.2x1.2x1.2mm images without getting out of memory.